THE EXECUTION OF MR. FLESH (Part 2)

-First, while Jesus was on the Cross what God was seeing was your evil and corrupt flesh or sinful self because Jesus was in the likeness or image of your evil, corrupt and sinful flesh.
+First, while Jesus was on the Cross, what God was seeing was your evil and corrupt flesh or sinful self because Jesus was in the likeness or image of your evil, corrupt and sinful flesh.

-When you belittle, despise, reject or set aside what Christ has already accomplished for you by His death on the Cross, you will constantly fail and fall in your daily battles against Sin, Satan, the flesh and the world, no matter how hard you strive or struggle to have victory.
+When you belittle, despise, reject, or set aside what Christ has already accomplished for you by His death on the Cross, you will constantly fail and fall in your daily battles against Sin, Satan, the flesh, and the world, no matter how hard you strive or struggle to have victory.

 What then should you do?

-Like Paul, begin to acknowledge, recognize, believe, receive, and confess, appropriate or act upon the truth of your death, burial, resurrection and ascension with Jesus Christ!
+Like Paul, begin to acknowledge, recognize, believe, receive, and confess, appropriate or act upon the truth of your death, burial, resurrection, and ascension with Jesus Christ!

-Paul declared, “I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.”
+Paul declares, “I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.”
 (Gal.
 2:20 NKJV).